Clarity (Jimmy Eat World album): Release and promotion

 Jimmy Eat World recorded a version of a new song, "Sweetness", in March 1999; Linton said they were unsure what to do with it, though mentioned including it on future pressings of the album.
-A music video for "Lucky Denver Mint" was included on some CD versions of the album; the video was directed by Darren Doane, and depicts Jimmy Eat World getting defeated at various sports.
-The band promoted the album with local shows before embarking on a six-week US tour, including an appearance at SXSW.
-While on this tour, Adkins suffered from panic disorder.
-Clarity was released in Japan on June 9, 1999; this release includes the bonus tracks "What I Would Say You Now" and "Christmas Card".
-The band then appeared on the 1999 Warped Tour.
+A music video for "Lucky Denver Mint" was included on some CD versions of the album; the video was directed by Darren Doane, and depicts the members Jimmy Eat World getting defeated at various sports.
+It did not gain any traction at MTV, and while Never Been Kissed performed well at the box office, it did not further the band's career.
+In May and June 1999, toured across the US, appearing at Krazy Fest, with support on most dates from No Knife.
+Clarity was released in Japan on June 9, 1999; this edition included "What I Would Say to You Now" and "Christmas Card" as bonus tracks.
+Jimmy Eat World then appeared on the 1999 Warped Tour.
+"Blister" was released to radio stations on July 20, 1999.
 Despite critical praise and promotion of "Lucky Denver Mint" in Never Been Kissed, Clarity was commercially unsuccessful in a musical climate dominated by teen pop, and the band was dropped by Capitol in August 1999.

-The band said Capitol was so "busy re-mastering and re-releas[ing] The Beatles [...] and Frank Sinatra" they "sort of fell through the cracks".
-They had to buy hundreds of copies of their releases from the label to sell them overseas.
+Jimmy Eat World said Capitol was too occupied overlooking the catalogs of the Beatles and Frank Sinatra, that they flew under the radar.
+By this stage, they were self-sustaining, having learned to be with Capitol's reluctance towards Static Prevails, as their popularity was on the rise.
 In September and October 1999, they embarked on a tour of Europe, with No Knife, and supported the Promise Ring for three shows at the end of October.
-The band's management were against the idea as the band did not have a stronghold in the US.
-The trek was ultimately viewed as a success; by this point, the album had been shifting 500 copies a week.
+The band's management were against the idea of going to Europe as the band did not have a stronghold in the US.
+The origin of this tour arose from their roadie Paul Drake having lugged CDs of Static Prevails to Europe when he went there with Braid and the Get Up Kids for their gigs.
+As overseas interest in Jimmy Eat World was growing, they purchased copies of their releases back from Capitol at cost and sent them to a distributor with international reach, who in turn sent them to stores.
+Upon arrival in Germany for the first show of the tour, six hundred fans had turned up.
+The trek was ultimately viewed as a success; by this point, Clarity had been shifting 500 copies a week.
 After this, Jimmy Eat World took a break, during which Adkins started the side project Go Big Casino and played some shows, while Lind got married.
 The band celebrated the end of the millennium with two shows in their hometown Tempe, Arizona.
 Clarity was released worldwide on January 29, 2001, which was re-promoted with the "Blister" and "Lucky Denver Mint" singles.